-Upon registration for the clinical component of the examination, the applicant can choose to apply for Provisional Practice, which allows them to practice as a Physiotherapy Resident while being monitored by an Independent Practice certificate holder.
+Upon successful completion of the written component and registration for the clinical component of the examination, the applicant can choose to apply for a Provisional Practice certificate, which allows them to practice as a Physiotherapy Resident while being monitored by an Independent Practice certificate holder.
 If the application meets all the registration requirements, the application for registration is processed within ten days of receipt of the completed application.
-Individuals who have pre-registered under the College's new Transitioning to Professional Practice Program will have their application processed in five business days as the College will have created a record in its database system previously.
+Individuals who have pre-registered under the College's Transitioning to Professional Practice Program will have their application processed in five business days as the College will have created a record in its database system previously.

 If there is doubt as to whether all of the registration requirements are met, the application is referred to the Registration Committee for review.
 Applicants are given 30 days to make submissions to the Committee.
-Upon indication that no more submissions will be made to the Committee or expiry of the 30 day period, the application will be reviewed by the Registration Committee and a formal decision issued within 45 days.
+Upon indication that no more submissions will be made to the Committee or expiry of the 30 day period, the application will be reviewed by the Registration Committee at the next available opportunity and a formal decision issued within 45 days.

 The clinical component of the examination is offered twice per year.
-The results of the clinical component are usually released 6-12 weeks after the exam took place.
+The results of the clinical component are released within 12 weeks after the exam took place.
+If unsuccessful, an applicant must register and complete the clinical exam again.
 Successful applicants can then apply to the College for an Independent Practice certificate.
 If the application meets all the registration requirements, it is processed within ten days of receipt of the completed application.
 If there is doubt as to whether all of the registration requirements are met, the application is referred to the Registration Committee for review.
 Applicants are given 30 days to make submissions to the Committee.
-Upon indication that no more submissions will be made to the Committee or expiry of the 30 day submission period, the application will be reviewed by Committee and a formal decision issued within 45 days.
+Upon indication that no more submissions will be made to the Committee or expiry of the 30 day submission period, the application will be reviewed by Committee at the next available opportunity and a formal decision issued within 45 days.